Marking and Classing

 The order-of-merit compiled by the Examiners is used as a tool to aid them in determining the overall performance of candidates.
 It is not meant as a firm indicator of any individual candidate's relative standing in the field.

 Small deviations from these percentages may be justified (especially in the 3rd class and fail categories) depending on the field of candidates.

-Candidates who achieve 149 or less marks out of the maximum 375 will not necessarily be awarded honours, although this will be a decision of the Examiners.
+Candidates who achieve less than 39% of the full mark will not necessarily be awarded honours, although this will be a decision of the Examiners.